• Skip to main content

 Make This Creamy Polenta Recipe With Parmesan

 I am going to go out on a limb and call polenta one of the most under-appreciated foods out there.
 (See also: celery).
-Polenta sometimes makes an appearance as a side dish on casual Italian restaurant menus, next to the garlic sautéed spinach.
+Polenta sometimes makes a humble appearance as a side dish on casual Italian restaurant menus, next to the garlic sautéed spinach.
+A good polenta cake recipe is worth having as well.

 Generally, though, polenta is pasta’s sad understudy, waiting for its moment to shine, but rarely getting the spotlight.
 No more!
 This creamy parmesan polenta recipe, folded with butter and cheese, will be your new favorite side dish.